 Monday, January 29

-This course is designed to introduce a new understanding of tar and bitumen and to bring novices on these topics up to speed.
+This seminar is designed to introduce a new understanding of tar and bitumen and to bring novices on these topics up to speed.
 Principles presented in this course will be accessible to those with only the most basic understanding of crude oil.
 Nevertheless, asphaltene and tar experts will also benefit.
 The holistic approach will empower oilfield technologists from beginners to experts and from reservoir technologists to reservoir management.

 Tuesday, January 30

 This session aims to define tar mats and heavy oil in terms of their scientific, practical and economic value.
 The origin of tar and heavy oil will be described and discussed.
 Moreover, a description of characterisation practices will also be presented.